 - You can add what you had to the Calories Eaten section using your voice, like; I just had Brownies, I had a beer with lasagna for dinner, etc. (Available for US, UK, and AU)

 - If you own a Fitbit fitness tracker, you can do much more with the app like tracking your sleep, set the alarm, music, etc.

 - Secondary tile can be pinned to show Heart Rate, Exercise, Sleep, and Challenges.

 - The need for internet connectivity for everything.
 You can’t even take up the Challenges if you don’t have an internet connection.

 - Most of the features are available only if you have a Fitbit fitness tracker.

-Personal Opinion: It’s a great app which features and stunning UI, and lots of functionalities.
+Personal Opinion: It’s a great app that features and stunning UI and lots of functionalities.
 But you still need a Fitbit tracker for getting the most out of this app.
 It syncs my data across my devices, which is cool and helpful.
-However, I still don’t understand why it needs internet to do fundamental things?
+However, I still don’t understand why it needs the internet to do fundamental things?
 To show me my activity too?
 And Secondary tile doesn’t work sometimes, but that’s not a big deal.
 So, if you have no issues with its INTERNET LOVE, and own a Fitbit tracker, then go ahead and download it from below.

 2] Adidas Train and Run

-Adidas train, and run lets you track your heart rate, pace, speed, routes, activity, and calories.
+Adidas train and run lets you track your heart rate, pace, speed, routes, activity, and calories.
 You can view your workout history, heart rate curves, and route maps with your training heart rate zone display.
 The app comes with loads of Free Workout options like Running (Track or Road), Running (Indoors), Walking, Cycling, Yoga, and much more.

 - Variety of Workout